DrPaulBrewer/single-market-robot-simulator/README.md

 ### no installation necessary when using Docker Desktop (free)

+No installation is necessary if you have Docker Desktop (for Windows 10 Pro and Windows 10 for Education, and Mac or Linux usage).
+Skip to the "Usage" section.
+Docker Desktop is free, and the release of this software on the Docker Hub is free.

+If you want to use Docker and you do not have it,  install [Docker Desktop](https://www.docker.com/products/docker-desktop) (Windows 10 Pro, Windows 10 for Education, Mac) or [Docker community edition](https://docs.docker.com/install/) (Linux).

 Docker Desktop allows running the single-market-robot-simulator in a command line window.
 It does not include any editor or visualization.
 However, the input format is documented, and the outputs are mostly in CSV format.
 CSV files are compatible with most statistical and data-science software (e.g. python, R, matlab/octave, spreadsheets, stata, others).

-No installation is necessary if you have Docker Desktop (for Windows 10 Pro and Windows 10 for Education, and Mac or Linux usage).
-Skip to the "Usage" section.
-Docker Desktop is free, and the release of this software on the Docker Hub is free.

 As of July 2020, Windows 10 for Home is incompatible with Docker Desktop and has to be upgraded to Windows 10 Pro.
 This upgrade may require a payment to Microsoft.